-The worst part: in the browser everything looks fine.
+The trap: in the browser everything looks fine.
 Only Google knows you’re shooting yourself in the foot.
-The three patterns below are all real.
+The four patterns below are all real.

 Common causes